alexgaarciia/AIMathAnalysis/README.md

 | State 4 |    0    |    1    |    0    |    0    |    1    |
 | State 5 |    0    |    0    |    1    |    1    |    0    |

-In the following picture we can observe answer of ChatGPT after having give the specifications:
+In the following picture we can observe the answer of ChatGPT after having give the specifications:
 <p align = "center">
    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/answer1.png" width = 650>
 </p>